BozeBro/my-nvim-config/README.md

 ## TODO

-Lazy load Telescope again.
-Make autocmd to load telescope file_browser when going into netrw file Potentially put plugin specific commands into files they belong in When recording, put recording @register onto left side of lualine instead of the right When in a table (lua, python dictionary, json etc.), have a comma be placed after opening brackets
+Potentially put plugin specific commands into files they belong in When in a table (lua, python dictionary, json etc.), have a comma be placed after opening brackets

 ## Requirements